athankefalas/swift-toasts/README.md

 ### Presentation Invalidation

-While toasts are usually a fire and forget component, there is a limited capability to dismiss already presented toasts.
-The `toast` modifier and it's variants specifically, use a trigger value as context to determine when to schedule a `Toast`.
-By default, whenever the value changes again an already displayed toast is automatically dismissed as the *context that triggered it* has changed.
-This behavior, can be easily configured by using the `toastPresentationInvalidation` modifier.
+While toasts are usually a fire-and-forget component, there is a limited capability to dismiss already presented toasts.
+Specifically, the `toast` modifier and its variants use a trigger value as context to determine when to schedule a `Toast`.
+By default, whenever the value changes again, an already displayed toast is automatically dismissed, since the *context that triggered it* has changed.
+This behavior can be easily configured by using the `toastPresentationInvalidation` modifier.

 For example, it might be desirable to configure a toast triggered by a value change to automatically dismiss when the value changes *and* when the source's scene is dismissed.